EdgarO93/README-Generator/NewReadMe/README.md

   ### Installation

   ***
-  Download this Repo!
+  download this repo!
 ***

   ### Usage
-  run node index.js on CLI
+  run node index.js and answer prompts

   ### Contribute
-  none
+  None

   ## Test
-  test always
+  Test Always

   ## License
   Copyright &copy; 2021 Edgar Ortega<br/>
-  This project is licensed under the terms of the  <a href="https://opensource.org/licenses/MIT" target="_blank">MIT</a> license.
+  This project is licensed under the terms of the  <a href="https://opensource.org/licenses/gpl-3.0" target="_blank">GPL-3.0</a> license.